ratify-project/ratify/docs/discussion/Cosign Upgrade Discussion 2024.md

 - The `LoadPublicKeyRaw()` method in the cosign keys library will automatically detect which key type (based on the key header) and return the appropriate signature verifier
 - Verifier is then passed to cosign's `VerifySignature()` method as a verification option

+## Support keyless verification with OIDC identities
+Newer versions of Cosign require that the user defines which identities and OIDC issuers they trust for keyless verifications.
+Ratify's Cosign verifier should `certificate-identity`, `certificate-identity-exp`, `certificate-oidc-issuer`, `certificate-oidc-issuer-regexp` to match Cosign cli behavior.
+The identity and issuer specification is REQUIRED and will be enforced during config validation.

+### Implementation
+- add 4 parameters to the `keyless` section of the trust policy config
+- add new config validation logic to make sure at least the issuer & identity is defined or accompanying regexp
+- pass through issuer & identity parameters as options to the cosign verifier `VerifyImage` function.

 ## Dev Work Items (WIP)
 - Introduce new `KeyManagementProvider` CRD to replace `CertificateStore` (~ 2 weeks)
   - maintain old `CertificateStore` controllers and source code for backwards compat
   - define new `KeyManagementProvider` CRD + controllers
-  - port certificate providers implementation to new `KMS` object
+  - port certificate providers implementation to new `KMP` object
   - refactor to factory paradigm
   - refactor to define rigid config schema (currently, only a generic map of attributes passed)
   - add enforcement so only `KeyManagementProvider` OR `CertificateStore` can be enabled at a time
+  - add id support for certificates in the global `Certificates` map
 - Add Plugin support to `KeyManagementProvider` (~ 1 week)
 - Add deprecation headers and warnings to `CertificateStore` CRD and code files (~ 0.5 weeks)
-- Add Key support to `KeyManagementProvider` (~ 2 weeks)
+- Add Key support to `KeyManagementProvider` (~ 2-3 weeks)
   - update API
   - update Inline provider with `type` field
   - update AKV provider for `key` fetching logic